JSaumat/finalprojectJoseSaumat/README.md

 ```
 python manage.py runserver

-or

-Click the Play button in your IDE.
 ```

 Step 4: In your terminal you should now see a hyperlink with the address below.
 Click that link to launch the website in browser,